sphinx-doc/sphinx/doc/config.rst

    add the directory :file:`./locale` to this settting, the message catalogs (compiled from ``.po`` format using :program:`msgfmt`) must be in :file:`./locale/{language}/LC_MESSAGES/sphinx.mo`.
-The text domain of individual documents depends on their docname if they are top-level project files and on their base directory otherwise.
+The text domain of individual documents depends on :confval:`gettext_compact`.

    The default is ``[]``.

+.. confval:: gettext_compact

+   .. versionadded:: 1.1

+   If true, a document's text domain is its docname if it is a top-level project file and its very base directory otherwise.

+   By default, the document ``markup/code.rst`` ends up in the ``markup`` text domain.
+With this option set to ``False``, it is ``markup/code``.

 .. _html-options: